 User Guide (Latest)

 Use this documentation to learn how to customize your container environment by adding a package to your to NVIDIA AI Workbench project.
-For the full list of quickstarts, see Quickstart Guides.
+For the full list, see Quickstarts and Walkthroughs.

 The base container that you choose when you create your AI Workbench project might not have all the features that you need.
 You can customize your project by installing additional packages, customizing mounts, and defining new environment variables.

-In this quickstart, you use the command line interface (CLI) to perform the following tasks:
+In this walkthrough, you use the command line interface (CLI) to perform the following tasks:

-Before you can complete the steps in this quickstart, you need the following:
+Before you complete the steps in this walkthrough, you need the following:

 1. Open a command shell by doing one of the following: